memfault/interrupt/_drafts/cortex-m-breakpoints.md

 As we discovered in this article, when we hit the breakpoint at `dummy_function_1`, the gdb client will request that we uninstall all breakpoints.
-Then when we `continue`, the `(gdb)` client will request a "single-step" over the instruction.
+Then when we `continue`, the `gdb` client will request a "single-step" over the instruction.
 In our example this means executing the instruction at 0x240 and halting again on the instruction fetch at `0x242`.
 At this time the `gdb` client will ask the server to re-install all the breakpoints (including the one originally at `0x240`) and resume.

-Instead, the JLinkGDBServer ignores the first requests to remove/reinstall the breakpoint and when it receives the "single-step" request, "simulates" the instruction and updates the registers with the result directly from the debugger over the [Debug Access Port]({% post_url 2019-08-06-a-deep-dive-into-arm-cortex-m-debug-interfaces %}#the-debug-access-port).
-For the instruction in our example, this would involve updating `$r1` with the .word at `$pc+4` (`0x248`) and then incrementing the `$pc` by two bytes.
+Instead, the JLinkGDBServer ignores the requests to remove/reinstall the breakpoint and when it receives the "single-step" request, "simulates" the instruction and updates the registers with the result directly from the debugger over the [Debug Access Port]({% post_url 2019-08-06-a-deep-dive-into-arm-cortex-m-debug-interfaces %}#the-debug-access-port).
+For the instruction in our example, this would involve updating `$r1` with the `.word` at `$pc+4` (`0x248`) and then incrementing the `$pc` by two bytes.

-Using this technique the GDBServer rarely has to actually reprogram the flash sector reducing flash write cycles and speeding up the time it takes to install flash breakpoints.
+Using this technique the GDBServer rarely has to actually reprogram the flash sector reducing flash write cycles and speeding up the average time it takes to "set" flash breakpoints.

 > Note: Not many debuggers have this kind of sophisticated functionality.
 With a gdbserver like OpenOCD or pyOCD, the request to set a breakpoint in a flash region would just fail when you run out of available hardware breakpoints.